elipapa/markdown-cv/index.md

 - `-` Coacted in a three person agile-development team to develop a product that allows users to locate/organize study groups
 - `-` Deployed, hosted, and certified product on AWS's EC2, complete with database access and elastic load balancing
 - `-` Utilized Typescript with React framework for front-end and Node.js for back-end development

-`Aug.
-2019`
-__CoffeeChat__

-- `-` Created a dynamic forum/blog that connects individuals with the option to join groups
-- `-` Deployed and hosted on Amazon Web Service and Trello for team/task management
-- `-` Utilized HTML, CSS, and JavaScript for front-end and Python and Django for back-end

 `Apr.
 2018`
 __Hackathon: Hacking for Humanity__  <a href="https://xd.adobe.com/view/48a66b77-5435-4eb8-4328-1f67f7a879dc-3e97/"> <font color="blue"> Presentation </font> </a>